sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

       go install github.com/goreleaser/goreleaser@latest
 ```

-This would be how I'd setup a project.
+This would be how I'd set up a project.

-Notice the seperation of `ci` and `dev` tooling.
+Notice the separation of `ci` and `dev` tooling.

 This is important if you don't want to needlessly add duration to your CI checks.